ajienergystar/ioslistdata/README.md

 - 🌟 Clean architecture using SwiftUI
 - 📱 Responsive design for iPhone and iPad
-- 💡 MVVM design pattern
+- 💡 VIPER design pattern
 - 🔐 Safe, lightweight, and beginner-friendly

 ## 📸 Screenshots